Integrative Healthcare

 My own development, personal and professional, has been very influenced by training in Humanistic Therapy.
 I have been impressed by respect for the uniqueness of each individual, by focus on the meaning of each situation and its positive potential, and by recognition that mind and body are not distinct.
 (This is in contrast to the focus on diagnostic categories of physical disease that prevailed in my medical training.)
 I also learned that the nature of the relationship between client and helper is really important.

-Thus I aspire to help each client to tell their own story and in doing so to see its message more clearly.
-I aim to facilitate development through a relationship of shared responsibility, rather than impose ‘expert’ treatment or tell people what to do.
-I recognise the importance of unconscious processes in the therapeutic relationship, as in the illness itself.
+Thus, when in practice, I aspired to help each client to tell their own story and in doing so to see its message more clearly.
+I aimed to facilitate development through a relationship of shared responsibility, rather than impose ‘expert’ treatment or tell people what to do.
+I recognised the importance of unconscious processes in the therapeutic relationship, as in the illness itself.

-I draw on this in my work by offering a willing ear, support, feedback and occasional insights.
-I also make use of a range of tools drawn from the humanistic field: journaling; relaxation, visualisation and meditation; dialogue; focusing/witnessing; bodywork including massage.
+I drew on this in my work by offering a willing ear, support, feedback and occasional insights.
+I also made use of a range of tools drawn from the humanistic field: journaling; relaxation, visualisation and meditation; dialogue; focusing/witnessing; bodywork including massage.
 The idea of ‘vital energy’ flowing through us is used in humanistic bodywork, as in acupuncture – more about this below.

 Back to top of page